LandRegistry/land-registry-elements/README.md

 ### Non MVP todos
 - Concat and minify stylesheet output
-- Configurable build
-  - Switch configurable builds to use component IDs not categories
-  - Exclude examples css from the relevant builds
-  - Download configurable build via GET parameters
-  - Form to select components and pipe into above build?
-- Make the visual regression testing less punishing to contributors - need to ensure we strike the right balance and don't put up barriers to contributing
 - Visual regression testing at mobile breakpoints
 - Fix build with npm3 (And get it tested alongside npm2 in TravisCI)
 - per component tests in each component's folder
 - Get basics like breadcrumbs and main element into a parent template
 - Make sure any pattern documentation is in README.md files and not in the demos
 - Test suite for the clientside validation checking that it matches the spec set out by gov uk
-- Thumbnail renderings on the index page?
 - Consider pulling out the template from the govuk_template_mustache module instead of using it verbatim thereby allowing us to clean it up a little, and split the pieces like the footer out into partials.
 - Browsersync
 - Exclude image assets that are not referenced in the css to keep the build output clean